DevidLuxim/TensorFlows/README.md

-This want to be the first step towards integrating a Deep Learning System into an ERP With this example I would like to demonstrate the potential of integrating a deeplearnig system with an ERP.
+This want to be the first step towards integrating a Deep Learning System into an ERP With this example I would like to show the potential of integrating a deeplearnig system into an ERP.
-From this example you can see how machine learning recognizes an input image.
+Witg this example you can see how machine learning recognizes an input image.

 The next steps I want to integrate are:
 1) Possibility to give the machine new results for the photos.
 So basically, teach the machine.